Jiro Horikoshi: Engineering career

 One of Jiro Horikoshi's first works was the flawed Mitsubishi 1MF10, an experimental aircraft that never passed the prototype stage after some flight tests.
 However, lessons learned from this design led to the development of the far more successful Mitsubishi A5M (Allied codename "Claude") which entered mass production in 1936.

 In 1937, Horikoshi and his team at Mitsubishi were asked to design Prototype 12 (corresponding to the 12th year of the Shōwa era).
 Prototype 12 was completed in July 1940, and it was accepted by the Imperial Japanese Navy.
-Since 1940 was the Japanese year 2600, the new fighter was named as "Model 00", "Zero" or A6M Zero, in Japan also known as the "Rei-sen" (literally meaning "zero fight", shortened for Model zero fighter airplane).
+Since 1940 was the Japanese year 2600, the new fighter was named as "Model 00", "Zero", or A6M Zero, in Japan also known as the "Rei-sen" (literally meaning "zero fight", shortened for model zero fighter airplane).
 Subsequently, he was involved with designing many other fighters manufactured by Mitsubishi, including the Mitsubishi J2M Raiden ("Thunderbolt") and the Mitsubishi A7M Reppu ("Strong gale").

 World War II

 Pearl Harbor

 Despite Mitsubishi's close ties to the Japanese military establishment and his direct participation in the nation's buildup towards the Second World War, Horikoshi was strongly opposed to what he regarded as a futile war.
-Excerpts from his personal diary during the final year of the war were published in 1956 and made his position clear:
+Writing during the final year of the war in his personal diary, published in 1956:

 Earthquake

 On 7 December 1944, a powerful earthquake in the Tokai region forced Mitsubishi to halt aircraft production at its plant in Ohimachi, Nagoya.
-An air raid made by B-29s on the Mitsubishi Engine Works in Daiko-cho, Nagoya a week later caused extensive damage to the works and a severe setback in production.
+An air raid by B-29s on the Mitsubishi Engine Works in Daiko-cho, Nagoya a week later caused extensive damage to the works and a severe setback in production.
 Horikoshi, who had been at a conference in Tokyo with Imperial Navy officers to discuss the new Reppu fighter, returned to Nagoya on the 17th, in time to experience another air raid on the Mitsubishi factories the next day.
 As a result of the air raid, the company evacuated its machinery and engineers to the suburbs of eastern Nagoya.
 Horikoshi and the Engineering Department were rehoused in a school building which had been requisitioned.